Terms of Reference

 - barriers and incentives to encourage voluntary boundary changes.

-Other considerationsIn conducting the review the panel will:
+Other considerationsIn conducting the review the panel aimed to:

 - Ensure recommendations meet the different nature and needs of regional, rural and metropolitan communities.

 - Consult widely with the broader community and key stakeholders.

 - Take into account the work completed, and future work to be completed, under the Destination 2036 initiative.

 - Take into account the broader interests of the State including as outlined in the State Plan.

 - Consider the experiences of other jurisdictions in both the nature and implementation of local government reform.